clad20/IsoCodesValidator/UPGRADE-2.0.md

 This version need now Symfony 2.7 LTS as a minimum requirement.

+## Silex requirement

+This version need now Silex 2.0 as a minimum requirement.

 ## Deprecations

 All deprecated code introduced on 1.x are removed on 2.0.